yousafe007/blockchain-developer-bootcamp-final-project/README.md

 This project shows a very elementary way of making use of the later form, i.e. software, to save and verify Covid-19 certificates on-chain.

+IMPORTANT: Since this is not a production ready dapp, I had to think of a way to disallow the submission of any random QR-Code.
+So to make sure that only certain QR-Codes are scanned and submitted, the decoded string contained within the QR starts with "`COVPASS:`" followed by the name of the certificate holder, e.g. "`COVPASS: John Doe`".
+To generate such QR-Codes with manually defined text, use a website like [this](https://goqr.me/).
+This provides a slight sense of authenticity to this experimental project.

 <br>
 ## Project Demo